CriticalFlaw/TF2HUD-Fixes/.github/README.md

 ### HUD changes submitted to Valve...
 - Added missing font definition to **resources/clientscheme.res**.
+- Added back the passive attributes label shown on the Loadout screen.
-- Fixed console errors related to missing files.
+- Fixed console errors related to missing files **menu_thumb_missing** and **huditemeffectmeter_action**.
 - Fixed disguise panel overlapping with spells panel and Mann vs. Machine cash counter in minmode.
 - Fixed the Backpack label not displaying properly when applying a tool to an item.
 - Fixed the Demoman's sticky charge meter missing a label and not being aligned with other meters in minmode.
 - Fixed the Diamondback counter overlapping the Spy's cloak meter in minmode.
+- Fixed the Engineer's destruction menu not being vertically aligned with the build menu.
 - Fixed the Mann vs. Machine wave number label not appearing in minmode.
 - Fixed the Promotional Codes button overlapping with the MOTD panel on the main menu.
 - Fixed the Scout and Soldier labels not changing color when hovered over on the class selection screen.